 A pair of lips floated in the cloudy sky.
 They were a symbol of the order of the days and nights.
 At any time, they would move and speak.

-It had occurred to Nas to detain himself until such time as he was compelled.
+It had occurred to Nasrul that he might detain himself until such time as he was compelled otherwise.
 He had the urge to satisfy the order so would not act until given the order.
 He was a Joe Public Everyman like you or I when we become one without the crowd.

 All his life he had been a conscientious objector.
 Life was a pack of lies and N futuristic rebellion.
 His personality, wedded to the permanent fixture of the Emerald Sun, loomed over the empirically verifiable world while snorting cocaine, doing poppers, drinking and smoking, fucking and laughing.
 There was a banshee on his back but if anyone could evaluate the situation it would be him.
 The day’s deeds would indeed be cut from the cloth of the order.